 Photo from Wikipedia.org

-Unlike the original Halloween, I'm not sure anyone would put Friday the 13th in the "classic" category.
+With Halloween coming up, there will undoubtedly be a heavier focus on the horror movie nut side of me.
+Previously, I commented on how much I did not want to see Rob Zombie's re-imagined Halloween.
+I still don't, but I'm sure someday I'll get the DVD.
+Anyway, unlike the original Halloween, I'm not sure anyone would put Friday the 13th in the "classic" category.
 At least not good classics.
 The series is loved with a heavy dose of nostalgia, and not a lot else.

 There were variations along the way.
 And if you try to assign a real-world continuity to the films, you'll give yourself a headache that feels like a machete in your skull.
 Here are some short recaps (star ratings do not relate to the real movie world, only within the horror movie genre!):

-Friday the 13th, Part 2 - Almost as good as the first, though very short (especially considering the lengthy recap at the beginning).
+Friday the 13th, Part 2 -Almost as good as the first, though very short (especially considering the recap at the beginning).
 Notable for Amy Steel's strong performance, the VW bug scene, and the guy in the wheelchair.
 Struggles to find a reason why Jason didn't drown, and why he was motivated to start his killing spree.
 Though the explanation is weak, it is used as the basis for the rest of the series. **

 Friday the 13th (Part V): A New Beginning - Close to as good as part 4, reviled by fans for its plot twist, but very much in line with the tone of the first four movies.
 And Corey Feldman only wishes he grew up to look like John Shepherd!
 Woof. **

 Friday the 13th, Part VI: Jason Lives - Yeah, I guess he lives.
 Often considered one of the best sequels, it left me cold.
-It felt like a different studio picked up the reins.
+It felt like a different studio picked up the reigns.
 This edition has a vastly different tone from the first five films, and the gory kills just aren't there.
 But I guess the MPAA is to blame for that. *

 Friday the 13th, Part VII: The New Blood - They throw a psychic girl into the mix, and tack on a ridiculous ending, which puts Jason into the same scenario as the end of the last movie--making this one irrelevant.
 On the plus side the tone of the first five movies is back.
 And for you gay fans out there, this one is known as FriGAY the 13th for the high number of gay actors in the movie. *

 Jason Goes to Hell: The Final Friday - Speaking of Hell, New Line Cinema took over the franchise from Paramount here, and it is very, very obvious this was made by others.
 Some of the feel is still there, and the film is undeniably fun.
-But it adds a bunch of new story elements that wreck any (already strained) continuity from the first 8 films.
+Adds a bunch of new story elements that wreck any (already strained) continuity from the first 8 films.
 Also ignores the end of Part VIII.
 Fun anyway.
 And it sets up the movie after the next one.**1/2

 Friday the 13th (Remake) - I was right that they couldn't really mess up the remake.
 It's a hoot.
 The twist--apparently--is that most of the characters you kinda want to see dead.
 And Jason is given a much heftier back-story.
 Unfortunately, they still don't explain what happened that made Mrs. Voorhees think he died when he didn't.
-Regardless, I'd put this in the top three with the first two installments.
-I don't know if there will ever be a part 2 (actually XIII), but I'm game. ***
+Still, I'd put this in the top three with the first two installments.
+I don't know if there will be a part 2 (actually XIII), but I'm game. ***